Inside The Apartment Where Kim Kardashian Was Robbed

 Terrible new details about Kim Kardashian's ordeal in Paris keep emerging.
-The reality star was held at gunpoint, bound, gagged, and locked in the bathroom by up to five robbers, who made away with £8 million worth of jewellery.
+The reality star was held at gunpoint, bound, gagged, and locked in the bathroom by up to five robbers, who made away with $10 million worth of jewelry.
 All the talk of the shocking incident has people wondering about the place where it happened: The Hôtel de Pourtalès in Paris.

 Here is a look inside the gorgeous house where the robbery occurred.